Pablolararoloff/ChatApp/README.md

 ## Testing Options

-- Download and connect the expo app on your mobile device
+- Download and connect the expo app on your mobile device. https://developer.android.com/studio?hl=es-419
-- Android Studio (android)
-- Xcode (iOS)
+- Scan the barcode directly using your phone's camera on both iOS and Android devices.